mjmenger/bigip-bluegreen/BLUEGREENWORKFLOW.md

 ### Disable and Remove the iRule
 When the blue-green workflow is complete and the default pool is now the new (green) pool, the iRule is removed from the service.
-Note: if there are additional iRules on the service beyond the blue-green iRule, it will be necessary to parse the existing list, remove the blue-green iRule, and PATCH the list without it.
+Note: If there are additional iRules on the service beyond the blue-green iRule, it will be necessary to parse the existing list, remove the blue-green iRule, and PATCH the virtual server with the updated iRule list.
 ```http
 PATCH https://serveraddress/mgmt/tm/ltm/virtual/~{{ tenant }}~{{ application }}~{{ service }}
 Authorization: Basic admin adminpassword